aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

           version: 2
 ```

-Everything to configure vault is done by Kubernetes CR.
+Everything to configure the vault is done by Kubernetes CR.
 The only manual process is adding secrets in vault ui

 | ![vault ](https://mort.mkaciuba.com/images/transform/ZmlsZXMvc291cmNlcy8yMDIyL3ZhdWx0X2FhOTkzZTk3NzcuUE5H/photo_vault_big.jpg) |
 |:--:|
 | *vault secrets* |

-## Accessing secrets from vault
+## Accessing secrets from the vault

-To access secrets defined in vault you need to add annotations for pod like below
+To access secrets defined in the vault you need to add annotations for pod like below

 ```yaml
   vault.security.banzaicloud.io/vault-addr: https://vault.vault.svc.cluster.local:8200